New Smyrna Speedway: Overview

 New Smyrna Speedway hosts the annual World Series of Asphalt Stock Car Racing, featuring nine consecutive nights of racing that runs during Speedweeks every February.
 The World Series has seen many of the current and former top names in NASCAR competing on the high-banked half-mile including Ryan Newman, Tony Stewart, Kyle Busch, Mark Martin, Geoff Bodine, Rick Wilson, Richie Evans, Jimmy Spencer, and Pete Hamilton, and continually draws the top talent from around the United States and Canada.

 The event features NASCAR tour-type modifieds, "SK" type modifieds, Florida/IMCA-type modifieds, David Rogers super late models, late models, crate engine late models, winged sprint cars, and pro-trucks.
 Only Geoff Bodine and Ryan Newman have won a championship at the annual event, and gone on in their career to win the Daytona 500.
-The event incldued the Race to Stop Suicide 200, the ARCA Menards Series East season opener, from 2014 to 2022.
+The event included the Race to Stop Suicide 200, the ARCA Menards Series East season opener, from 2014 to 2022.
 The NASCAR Whelen Modified Tour has a race during the event since 2022.

-New Smyrna Speedway also hosts the annual Florida Governor's Cup 200 David Rogers super late model race each November.
-Regarded as the second-most prestigious super late model race in Florida only behind the Snowball Derby, it is among the elite short track racing events in the country, it is a prep event for teams that aspire to participate in the Snowball.

 The racing surface was repaved in January 2007.